pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/group/membership.rst

 * :response_code:`400,if one or more of the parameters is invalid`
 * :response_code:`404,if the group does not exist`

-| :return:`list of consumer IDs for all consumers in the group`
+| :return:`array of consumer IDs for all consumers in the group`

 :sample_request:`_` ::